Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 Author’s Note: Don’t make the same mistakes we did when traveling in Mexico, check out our Mexico packing list so you can come prepared and not overpack as we did!

 Want to book surf lessons in Sayulita?
-Check out these Airbnb Surf lessons led by locals!
+Check out these surf lessons led by locals!

 2. Take Pictures and Explore the Market